plotly/plotly.js/test/image/README.md

 ### Step 1: Run the testing container

-Plotly.js uses `docker-compose` to ease the creation/stopping/deletion of testing docker container.
+Plotly.js uses `docker-compose` to ease the creation/stopping/deletion of the testing docker container.

 Inside your `plotly.js` directory, run